Check If a Variable Exists in Bash Using If Statement

 Now, run the script. checking variable using n option with set modifier After running the script, the output shows that the “variable x is set”.

-Within the “if else” statement, the -n operator with -unset modifier gives the output by checking the string length of the assigned variable.
+The same task can be done within the “if else” statement with the -unset modifier.
+The -n operator with -unset modifier gives the output by checking the string length of the assigned variable.
+If the defined variable is null and unset, the variable value will be replaced with the unset modifier.
 Here, I have explained an example to check if the string variable is empty or not set.
 Let’s check it.

 #!/bin/bash